Cleveland Sight Center

 The Cleveland Sight Center (CSC) is a non-profit organization that provides services to individuals who are blind or visually impaired.
-Founded in 1906, it is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) and serves around 10,000 clients annually in Northeast Ohio.
-The organization also has radio-reading and community outreach programs that benefit a larger number of individuals.
+CSC’s mission is to provide individualized support and tools to navigate the visual world.
+Founded in 1906, it is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) and serves thousands of individuals annually in Northeast Ohio.

-CSC offers a variety of services, including educational and rehabilitative services, social and recreational activities, and a summer camp program at Highbrook Lodge.
-They also have a Low Vision Clinic and Eyedea Shop.
-The staff includes over 100 professionals, including social workers, optometrists, vision rehabilitation therapists, orientation and mobility instructors, occupational therapists, educators, and nurses, who work to help clients achieve independence.
+As part of the continuum of care, CSC’s specialized staff creates individualized plans to help each person understand their vision diagnosis, overcome barriers and reach their goals through a variety of service areas.
+The staff includes over 100 professionals, including social workers, optometrists, vision rehabilitation therapists, orientation and mobility instructors, occupational therapists, and educators who work to help clients achieve independence.
 Services and activities are tailored to different age groups but many overlap, enabling clients to gain independence in all areas of their life.

 History

 The Cleveland Sight Center was founded in 1906 under the name Cleveland Society for the Blind, inspired by an 1898 project at Goodrich House which, among other things, encouraged enrollment of blind and visually impaired individuals in the Cleveland Public School System.
 In early 1906, with support from the Cleveland Public Library system, Visiting Nursing Association, related charities, area settlement houses, and the American Foundation for the Blind under Robert B. Irwin, the Society for the Blind was established.